charlesxjyang/ebike-library-rva/content/safety/index.md

 # Safety

+### Anti-theft stickers
+You can put a sticker on your bike and register it with [Bike Index](https://bikeindex.org/).
+If your bike gets stolen, you can notify Bike Index, and potential buyers will be able to figure out that the bike was stolen and should be returned to you.

 ### Guidelines for borrowing an e-bike

 - **Wear a helmet**.
 If you don't have a helmet, we'll be happy to lend you one.